Recent results on the Kobayashi and Green-Griffiths-Lang conjectures

 \claim 9.1.
 Theorem| Let $(X,V)$ be a directed projective variety such that $K_V$ is big and let $A$ be an ample divisor.
 Then for $k\gg 1$ and $\delta\in\bQ_+$ small enough, $\delta\le c(\log k)/k$, the number of sections $h^0(X,E^\GG_{k,m}V^*\otimes\cO(-m\delta A))$ has maximal growth, i.e.\ is larger that $c_km^{n+kr-1}$ for some~$m\ge m_k$, where $c,\,c_k>0$, $n=\dim X$ and $r=\rank V$.
 In particular, entire curves $f:(\bC,T_\bC)\to(X,V)$ satisfy $($many$)$ algebraic differential equations. \endclaim

 The statement is very elementary to check when $r=\rank V=1$, and therefore when $n=\dim X=1$.
-In higher dimensions $n\ge 2$, only very partial results were known at this point, concerning merely the absolute case $V=T_X$.
-In dimension~$2$, Theorem~9.1 is a consequence of the Riemann-Roch calculation of Green-Griffiths [GrGr79], combined with a vanishing theorem due to Bogomolov [Bog79] -- the latter actually only applies to the top cohomology group $H^n$, and things become much more delicate when extimates of intermediate cohomology groups are needed.
+In higher dimensions $n\ge 2$, only very partial results were known before Theorem 9.1 was obtained in [Dem11], [and they dealt merely with the absolute case $V=T_X$].
+In dimension~$2$, Theorem~9.1 is a consequence of the Riemann-Roch calculation of Green-Griffiths [GrGr80], combined with a vanishing theorem due to Bogomolov [Bog79] -- the latter actually only applies to the top cohomology group $H^n$, and things become much more delicate when extimates of intermediate cohomology groups are needed.
 In higher dimensions, Diverio [Div08, Div09] proved the existence of sections of $H^0(X,E^\GG_{k,m}V^*\otimes\cO(-1))$ whenever $X$ is a hypersurface of $\bP^{n+1}_\bC$ of high degree $d\ge d_n$, assuming $k\ge n$ and $m\ge m_n$.
 More recently, Merker [Mer15] was able to treat the case of arbitrary hypersurfaces of general type, i.e.\ $d\ge n+3$, assuming this time $k$ to be very large.
 The latter result is obtained through explicit algebraic calculations of the spaces of sections, and the proof is computationally very intensive.
-B\'erczi [Ber10] also obtained related results with a different approach based on residue formulas, assuming $d\ge 2^{7n\log n}$.
+B\'erczi [Ber15, Ber18] also obtained related results with a different approach based on residue formulas, assuming e.g.\ $d\ge n^{9n}$.